Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that display the last lines of a files 5-firstlines
 : a script that display the first lines of a file
+6- third lines
+: a script that display the third line of a line